hda-technical/dancebooks/transcriptions/[188-, sc] James Scott Skinner, William Scott - MS 3088.md

 ### 5. English.

 1. Top and opposite couples right and left
-2. ladies chain, grand square[^5].
+2. ladies chain, grand square[This part of the figure is performed by the four couples at the same time.].

 Top and bottom couples ab — cd advance to centre i — chassez to i —  chassez to s, and regain places;  the side couples efgh — chassez to o — chassez to p to i and again to places.
 O at corners means lady, ◇ means gentlemen.

-[^5]: This part of the figure is performed by the four couples at the same time.

 ### {21} Coulon's, or double quadrille